gisma/MetashapeTools/README.md

 ### `Reduce Overlap`
 Creates a low quality first alignment and sparse pointcloud  and a smoothed (factor 10) mesh.
 Calculates then an inverse optimization of the needed images with the factor 8.

-### `Optimize Sparsecloud`
-Performs an iterative optimisation of the sparse cloud to retrieve the best reprojection error.
-The tie pointcloud will be much more reliable for all later tasks

 ### `Densecloud`
 Calculates a dense point cloud